stefffffffffano/AML_FederatedLearning/shakespeare/Report.md

 The dataset was borrowed from the Leaf project[1].

+**DATASET Creation**

+1. Go to the preprocessing directory:
+   `cd LEAF_data/shakespeare/preprocess`
+2. Execute the script to convert data to JSON format:
+   `./data_to_json.sh`
+3. Return to the parent directory:
+   `cd ..`
+4. Create your dataset by following the guides in the readme located in the `LEAF_data/shakespeare` folder.
+For example, the following command:
+   `./preprocess.sh -s niid --sf 0.16 -k 0 -t sample -tf 0.8`
+   will create a dataset for the NIID case with 100 devices.

 ### Data Structure
 - **users**: Unique identifiers for different characters from various plays who have dialogue.
 - **num_samples**: The number of samples (lines of text) corresponding to each user.